Timing

 Next, the consortium would calculate its library-only, pre-discount, annual budget by multiplying the total number of libraries/sites by $15,000 (i.e., 10 library sites x $15,000).
 Using this formula, the consortium’s library-only, pre-discount, annual budget would be $150,000 per year, over the three-year program.
 To calculate the library-only, pre-discount, three-year budget, the consortium would multiply the library-only, pre-discount, annual budget by three ($150,000 x 3) to get $450,000 total.

 To calculate the consortium’s final pre-discount, annual budget, the consortium would add its school-only, pre-discount, annual budget and library-only, pre-discount, annual budget, which totals $166,320 per year over the three-year program ($16,320 + $150,000 = $166,320 per year).
 The consortium’s final, pre-discount, three-year budget would be three times that amount or $498,960 total ($166,320 x 3).
 If the consortium qualified for a discount of 65%, the consortium’s annual, non-discount portion would be $58,212 ($166,320 x .35) or $174,636 total ($498,960 x .35) for the three-year term.
 The Pilot Program’s share of the total three-year budget would be $324,324, and the consortium’s share would be $174,636.
-For further information on and examples of how budgets are calculated, please refer to the Budget Examples.

-A: A Pilot Participant’s non-discount share of the costs for eligible equipment and services is calculated by subtracting 1 from its discount rate expressed as a decimal (e.g., a 90% discount rate would be .90), then multiplying the resulting number by the pre-discount budget.
+A: A Pilot participant’s non-discount share of costs for the eligible equipment and services is calculated by subtracting 1 from its discount rate expressed as a decimal (e.g., a 90% discount rate would be .90), then multiplying the resulting number by the pre-discount budget.

 Equation: P = B x (1 – R)